-The proposed amendment is consistent with sound zoning and planning practices to regulate land uses for the overall protection of the environment and community values.
-The amendment is consistent with the Comprehensive Plan as discussed in Attachment D of Planning Commission Staff Report dated May 3, 2016.
-Additionally, the Environmental Impact Report (15EIR-00000-00002) prepared for this amendment concluded that the project, with implementation of mitigation measures, provides a balance between meeting Project objectives, including quality of life concerns, while addressing environmental impacts.
-Therefore, the Planning Commission recommends the Board of Supervisors find the project consistent with good zoning and planning practices.
+The proposed amendment is consistent with sound zoning and planning practices to regulate land uses for the overall protection of the environment and community values as discussed in the Board Letter and its attachments dated November 1, 2016, which is hereby incorporated by reference.
+Additionally, the Board of Supervisors finds that the Final EIR prepared for this amendment, with implementation of mitigation measures, provides a balance between meeting Project objectives, including quality of life concerns, while addressing environmental impacts.
+Therefore, the Board of Supervisors finds the project consistent with good zoning and planning practices.